Back to Blog

 From the ashes, mammals began to rise.
 It wasn’t just that mammals were warm-blooded— it was that they were data-processing machines.
 They evolved from tiny mouse-like creatures into the OI, the “Original Intelligence” that dominates Earth today.

 What made mammals different was their ability to ingest huge amounts of information, filter out what wasn’t immediately needed, analyze it in real time, adapt to changing conditions, and retain knowledge for future use.
+Access to essential information was crucial for their survival and dominance, enabling them to make the right decisions in rapidly changing environments.
 No animal before them had that combination.

 You can see this in action: